AxeWP/wp-graphql-headless-login/docs/reference/mutations.md

       # The authenticated WordPress user.
       ...MyUserFrag
     }
-    # The following fields are available if WPGraphQL for WooCommerce is installed.
+    # Available with WPGraphQL for WooCommerce.
-    wooSessionToken
     customer {
       ...MyCustomerFrag
     }